Timeline of Life Settlements | Abacus Life

 2004

-A group of financial and insurance professionals, who met in the mid 90’s in New York’s financial district, came together to form what is now Abacus Life.
-They wanted to ensure more individuals had access to life insurance options.
+A group of financial and insurance professionals who met in the mid-1990s in New York's financial district came together to form what is now Abacus Life.
+Their mission: to ensure more individuals had access to life insurance options.

 2009